HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/Edit-SignedWDACConfig.md

 ### 3 Automatic parameters

-* `-PolicyPaths <String[]>`: Path to the Base policy xml file the Supplemental policies belong to.
+* `-PolicyPath <String>`: Path to the Base policy xml file the Supplemental policies belong to.
 Supports argument tab completion by showing only Base policy types.

 * `-CertCN <String>`: Common name of the certificate used to sign the deployed WDAC policies - Supports argument completion so you don't have to manually enter the Certificate's CN, just make sure the certificate is installed in the personal store of the user certificates, then press TAB to auto complete the name.
 You can however enter it manually if you want to.